 The Jackson County Chief Medical Examiner and Deputy Medical Examiners are board-certified in Anatomic and Forensic Pathology.
 Some of our medical staff are also board-certified in other areas of pathology, such as Clinical Pathology.

 Newly hired Medical Examiners must become board-certified within two years of employment.

 6. How is jurisdiction determined?

 The Jackson County Medical Examiner’s Office will retain jurisdiction for those deaths that are medical examiner cases in Jackson county.
 Death certificates will be issued from the Jackson County Medical Examiner’s Office for those deaths that are medical examiner cases, including deaths from injury or who die suddenly and unexpectedly while in apparent good health, suspicious deaths, or deaths when there is no doctor to sign the death certificate.
-Jackson County currently provides complete forensic services to Jackson and Cass Counties under contract for death investigations, autopsy and lab testing as well as court testimony when necessary.
+Jackson County currently provides complete forensic services to Jackson County under contract for death investigations, autopsy and lab testing as well as court testimony when necessary.
 Multiple other Missouri counties utilize the Medical Examiner’s Office on a referral basis.
 Autopsies services and other tests are performed to determine cause and manner of death for these counties on a fee for service basis.
 The death certificates are issued by the referral county coroner/medical examiner based upon the autopsy findings.
 Local authorities in the referral county will conduct their own scene investigations and share their information with the Jackson County Medical Examiner’s Office.

 7. What is an autopsy?